rafiq/JS120/studyGuide.md

 // ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
 As with functions, they are first-class citizens and come in the form of declarations and expressions.
 Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.
 Classes allow for static methods by using the static modifier.

-// Factory functions instantiate and return a new object in the function body.
-They let us create new objects based on a predefined template.
-However, they have two significant downsides:

-// There is no way to tell whether a factory function created a given object.
-// All objects created by a factory function have separate copies of the methods, which can be redundant and wasteful.
 // Constructor functions are meant to be invoked with the new operator.
 They instantiate a new object behind the scenes and let the developer manipulate it through the this keyword.
 A typical constructor uses the following pattern:

 // The constructor is invoked with new.